 Engaged employees feel appreciated, which is an important driver of employee retention.
 A PayScale study found employees who felt appreciated by their company were almost 11 times more likely to be engaged with their work.
 You can show your appreciation for your employees with strong programs for support and development.

-During times of social unrest and financial uncertainty, employee engagement can help improve retention because your employees will believe in the future success of your business and want to do everything they can to contribute to that success.
+During times of social unrest and financial uncertainty, employee engagement efforts can help improve retention because your employees will believe in the future success of your business and want to do everything they can to contribute to that success.
 And, when you put in the work to help prevent unnecessary turnover, you can save your organization significantly when it comes to the costs of hiring, onboarding and training.

 Competitive Hiring

-More workers than ever are actively looking for new work or watching job openings.
+More workers than ever are actively engaged looking for new work or watching job openings.
 In fact, 51% of workers are seeking new opportunities and, with growing financial uncertainty, that number could continue to increase.
 Building a reputation for having a culture of inclusion, development and overall support can help your organization set itself apart from others in your field.

 Higher Innovation and Creativity